hashicorp/terraform-provider-vsphere/README.md

 * [VMware vSphere][vmware-vsphere-documenation]

-    The provider supports VMware vSphere versions in accordance with the VMware Product Lifecycle Matrix from General Availability to End of General Support.
+    The plugin supports versions in accordance with the [Broadcom Product Lifecycle][product-lifecycle].

-    Learn more: [VMware Product Lifecycle Matrix][vmware-product-lifecycle-matrix]

-    > **NOTE**
-    >
-    > This provider requires API write access and is therefore **not supported** for use with a free VMware vSphere Hypervisor license.

 ## Using the Provider

 The Terraform Provider for VMware vSphere is an official provider.
 Official providers are maintained by the Terraform team at [HashiCorp][hashicorp] and are listed on the [Terraform Registry][terraform-registry].

 To use a released version of the Terraform provider in your environment, run `terraform init` and Terraform will automatically install the provider from the Terraform Registry.

 Unless you are contributing to the provider or require a pre-release bugfix or feature, use an **officially** released version of the provider.

 See [Installing the Terraform Provider for VMware vSphere][provider-install] for additional instructions on automated and manual installation methods and how to control the provider version.

 For either installation method, documentation about the provider configuration, resources, and data sources can be found on the Terraform Registry.

 ## Upgrading the Provider

 The provider does not upgrade automatically.
 After each new release, you can run the following command to upgrade the provider:

 ```shell
 terraform init -upgrade